John Willys: Career

 Willys' interest in cars came after an 1899 trip to Cleveland, where he saw an automobile for the first time, and knew they would quickly replace bicycles.
-Willys returned to New York and opened his first car dealership in Elmira, New York, selling Overland Automomobile brand automobiles.
+Willys returned to New York and opened his first car dealership in Elmira, New York, selling Overland Automobile brand automobiles.
 After changing the name to the Willys-Overland Motor Company in 1912, the next year John Willys acquired the Edwards Motor Co of New York which gave him a license to manufacture the patented Knight "sleeve valve" engine.
 Success saw his car company become the second largest carmaker in the United States and in 1915 he built a seven-story headquarters in Toledo, Ohio, that was the most modern of its day.
 Before the end of the decade, one-third of the city of Toledo's workforce was employed either at Willys-Overland or at one of the numerous small businesses providing parts and supplies.
 His automobile empire offered the consumer the choice of an Overland, Willys or Willys-Knight vehicle, each relative to a specific type of engine or price range.
 Through his holding company, in 1918 John Willys acquired the Moline Plow Company of Moline, Illinois, which manufactured the "Universal" brand of farm tractor and a line of Stephens cars.
 The following year he acquired control of the Duesenberg company primarily to get his hands on Duesenberg brothers' factory in Elizabeth, New Jersey, where he planned to produce a new six-cylinder car.

 Labor difficulties began to emerge at the Willys-Overland Toledo plant that resulted in a violent strike in 1919, shutting down the plant for several months.
 Willys hired General Motors vice-president Walter Chrysler to run the Willys-Overland operation at the then astonishing salary of $1 million a year.
 However, Chrysler tried to oust John Willys with an attempted takeover bid that backfired when the shareholders resisted his move and Chrysler left in 1921 to go into business for himself.

 Although very profitable, Willys' businesses were highly leveraged, expanded and acquired through massive borrowings.
 In 1921, Willys' nervous bankers forced him to consolidate in order to limit their exposure.
 To raise cash for debt reduction, the Willys-Overland plant in New Jersey was sold at auction to William C. Durant as was Willys' "New Process Gear Company," in Syracuse, New York.
 With debt under control, Willys once again began expanding and in 1925 bought the F.J.
 Stearns Co. of Cleveland, Ohio that made a line of luxury vehicles.
 In 1926 Willys introduced the "Whippet" model line that sold in the U.S., Canada, and Australia.

 The Great Depression of the 1930s saw numerous carmakers go out of business, and the Willys enterprises went into bankruptcy reorganization in 1933.

 In 2008, Willys was posthumously inducted into the Automotive Hall of Fame in Dearborn, Michigan.